core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint may lose its mutable Security Context, e.g., due to a reboot (see {{ssec-loss-mutable-context-total}}) or due to a deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).
+An endpoint may lose its mutable Security Context, e.g., due to a reboot occurred in an unprepared way (see {{ssec-loss-mutable-context-total}}) or due to a deleted Recipient Context (see {{ssec-loss-mutable-context-overflow}}).

 If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context, to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.

 #### Total Loss {#ssec-loss-mutable-context-total}

-In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.
+In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., following a reboot occurred in an unprepared way), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.

 Before resuming its operations in the group, the endpoint MUST retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}) and use them to derive a new Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 Since the new Sender Context includes newly derived encryption keys, an endpoint will not reuse the same pair (key, nonce), even when it is a server using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the responses.